tonethar/IGME-330-Spring-2020/projects/project-2.md

   - canvas methods MUST be utilized for drawing either quadratic or cubic bezier curves
   - it is expected that you will also be drawing one or more of the following: rectangles, arcs, lines, text and/or images
   - you MUST utilize at least one canvas gradient (a linear OR radial gradient is fine)
+  - use drawing context state variables where appropriate such as `.strokeStyle`, `.fillStyle`, `.lineWidth`, `.lineCap`, `.lineJoin`, `.globalAlpha` etc ...
   - `ctx.save()` and `ctx.restore()` MUST be used
+  -  Recall that if your functions manipulate any drawing state variables, it's a good idea to `ctx.save()` the drawing state at the top of the function, and `ctx.restore()` the state at the bottom of the function
   - avoid using canvas convenience methods such `ctx.fillRect()` and `ctx.strokeRect()`
 2) Bitmap data:
   - image data fetched with `ctx.getImageData()` will be manipulated with "Photoshopish" effects and then displayed to the user in some way using `ctx.putImageData()`
-  -  ideally the user will be able to control or toggle the effects on and off.
+  - the user will be able to control or toggle the effects on and off.
 3) HTML:
   - use semantic HTML where possible - `<header>`, `<footer>`, `<main>`, `<section>` (use at *least* 3 of these)
 4) CSS: